RPA

 3. Expense reports

-38% of workers said that managing and filing costs is tedious, and over 60% said they hated having to do it.
+38% of workers said that managing and filing costs is tedious, and over 60% said they hated doing it.

-The satisfaction of your employees at work is being negatively impacted by needless manual duties like filing expenses.
-Their performance and productivity have been shown to suffer as a result.
-A smooth workforce management software translates into increased productivity, which improves business performance.
+Needless manual duties like filing expenses negatively impact employees’ satisfaction at work.
+As a result, their performance and productivity have been shown to suffer.
+Smooth workforce management software translates into increased productivity, which improves business performance.

 Employees are usually required to turn in the receipt, complete a form with all the information, and have it authorized by management.
 Forms accumulate and wait on people’s desks.
 These may be filled out incorrectly and lost.
 Roughly one out of every five manual expense reports is submitted in error.

 The expenditure process can be digitalized with HR automation.
-Workers can use their phones to upload a snapshot of their receipt, and expense management software will take care of extracting the necessary information (amount, merchant, VAT, etc.) automatically.
+Workers can use their phones to upload a snapshot of their receipts, and expense management software will automatically extract the necessary information (amount, merchant, VAT, etc.).

-An employee submits something, and the appropriate management is notified right away and has the option to accept or reject it.
-Then, a controller verifies the information is accurate and clicks through to process it.
+When an employee submits something, the appropriate management is notified immediately and has the option to accept or reject it.
+Then, a controller verifies that the information is accurate and clicks through to process it.

-This gets rid of human mistakes, saves workers up to 70% of processing time on average, and provides businesses with a real-time expenditure perspective.
+This eliminates human mistakes, saves workers up to 70% of processing time on average, and provides businesses with a real-time expenditure perspective.

 4. Payroll Management

-There is a lot of opportunity for error when computing the number of hours or days worked by hand, in addition to sick or vacation days.
-Employees are either overpaid or underpaid as a result.
+Computing the number of hours or days worked by hand, in addition to sick or vacation days, presents many opportunities for error.
+As a result, employees are either overpaid or underpaid.

-By tracking and calculating everything automatically, streamlining payments, and making data much easier to locate in case it’s needed for a compliance audit or other purpose, HR automation may streamline the process.
+HR automation may streamline the process by tracking and calculating everything automatically, streamlining payments, and making data much easier to locate in case it’s needed for a compliance audit or other purpose.

 CASE STUDY: FuelCell Energy in Connecticut